The Future ? / News Archive & Failed Attempts

 superman position is prohibited, there is still a

-reference for the best performance of a rider at sea level using the standard
+reference for the best "non superman" performance of a rider at sea level using the standard

 aero-position.